toepump/toepump.github.io/content/posts/rmpc.md

 It can also be heavily configured.
 If you're interested to learn about more advanaced configurations then visit the [webpage](https://mpd.readthedocs.io/en/stable/index.html).

 For my purposes, `mpd` is only really needed at the most basic level - for just playing my local audio files and making them easy to organize, queue up, etc.
+So the configuration is actually very light :thumbsup:.

 ### Installation

 > For your specific Linux distro or package manager, I recommend visiting the actual `mpd` docs linked above.
 For me, I'm using Arch Linux.

-**As an important note**, I will be setting up `mpd` in the "per-user" mode which means my configuration will be for me as a user on my system.
+**As an important note**, I will be setting up `mpd` in the "per-user" mode which means that my configuration will be for me as a user as opposed to system-wide.
-This makes it easier to install because I don't need to worry as much about permissions, and I can place my configuration in my usual `~/.config` directory.
+This makes it easier to install because I don't need to worry as much about permissions, and I can place my configuration in my usual user `~/.config` directory.

 If you're setting this up on something that needs to be system-wide or on a remote server, this guide should not be followed step-by-step.
 Instead, look for the analogous "system-wide" steps on the docs.